ranakroychowdhury/ranakroychowdhury.github.io/_pages/about.md

 <h1>News</h1>

+[March 2025] The inaugural workshop on <a href="https://sites.google.com/view/ai4supplychain-kdd-2025/home" target="_blank">AI for Supply Chain: Today and Future</a> has been accepted to <b>SIGKDD</b> '25.
+(To be held in conjunction with KDD 2025, Toronto, ON, Canada, Aug 3 - 4)

+[March 2025] <a href="https://openreview.net/pdf?id=cFmmaxkD5A" target="_blank">Downstream Task Guided Masking Learning in Masked Autoencoders Using Multi-Level Optimization</a> has been accepted to <b>TMLR</b>.

 [December 2024] "ZeroHAR: Sensor Context Augments Zero-Shot Wearable Action Recognition" has been accepted to <b>AAAI</b> '25.

 [September 2024] <a href="https://arxiv.org/pdf/2410.19818" target="_blank">UniMTS: Unified Pre-training for Motion Time Series</a> has been accepted to <b>NeurIPS</b> '24 (First pre-trained model for human motion time series).